Subway ‘surfer’ dies riding a train in Queens

 The Metropolitan Transportation Authority says the station was totally closed for hours during an investigation.
 No. 7 and N trains bypassed the normally very busy Queens stop.

-“Surfing” subway trains is illegal, and authorities consider it a common but dangerous activity that often involves youthful daredevils.
+“Surfing” subway trains are illegal, and authorities consider it a common but dangerous activity that often involves youthful daredevils.